Internal documentation only

 | Small | 10,000 | 25,000 | 300-900 |

-For current Geneos customers, you can find the message rate generated by any Gateway (version 5.14.0 and later) by configuring ITRS Analytics publishing in statistics-only mode.
-To determine the total required message rate, add up the message rates from all Gateways that share an ITRS Analytics instance.
+For existing Geneos customers, the message rate generated by any Gateway (version 5.14.0 or later) can be obtained by configuring ITRS Analytics publishing in statistics-only mode.
+For example:

 | Indicative server range | Computation |